Command-Line Interface

 • 0 — Validation succeeded

-• 1 - Validation failed or an error occurred
+• 1 — Validation failed or another error occurred

 This site uses Just the Docs, a documentation theme for Jekyll.